flipperdevices/flipperzero-firmware/README.md

 - OFW: [Remove execute permissions from *.c and *.h files #1651 (By wdoekes)](https://github.com/flipperdevices/flipperzero-firmware/pull/1651)
 - OFW: [Add support for Pyramid tags #1676 (By mauimauer)](https://github.com/flipperdevices/flipperzero-firmware/pull/1676)
 - New Dolphin Animations: [Shodan (By qqMajiKpp)]
+- New Dolphin Animations: [Sirene & The Witch (By Haseo)]
+- Passport Updates [(Thanks to Kuronons)]
 - Updated Side B to include GPIO
-- New Dolphin Animations: [Sirene & The Witch (By Haseo)]

 <table width="100%" border="0" cellspacing="0">
   <tr> <td colspan=2> <h3>This software is for experimental purposes only and is not meant for any illegal activity/purposes.
 We do not condone illegal activity and strongly encourage keeping transmissions to legal/valid uses allowed by law.</h3> </td> </tr>